This statement is based on COPE’s Best Practice Guidelines for Journal Editors, Guidance from the Committee on Publication Ethics (COPE).

 review in an unbiased and confidential manner.

-inform the editor of the journal if they think that they encounter conflict of interests and decline to review the manuscript during the review process.
+inform the editor of the journal if they think that they encounter a conflict of interests and decline to review the manuscript during the review process.

-dispose the manuscripts they have reviewed in accordance with the principle of confidentiality after the review process.
+dispose of the manuscripts they have reviewed in accordance with the principle of confidentiality after the review process.
 Reviewers can use the final versions of the manuscripts they have reviewed only after publication.

 review the manuscript objectively and only in terms of its content and ensure that nationality, gender, religious and political beliefs, and economic apprehension do not influence the review.